Skip to main content

 1. Acknowledge the incident on PagerDuty or Slack and decide if the alerts you have received and their impact constitute an incident or not.
 Incidents generally have a negative impact on the availability of tenant services in some way or constitute a cyber security incident.
 Problems such as our billing smoke tests failing may indicate a tenant-impacting problem but do not in themselves constitute an incident.

 2. Document briefly which steps you are taking to resolve the incident in the #paas-incident Slack channel.
-If the situation impacts tenants, escalate to the person on communication (comms) support using PagerDuty so they can communicate with tenants.
+If the situation impacts tenants, escalate to the person on communication (comms) support using PagerDuty or Slack so they can communicate with tenants.

 3. The #paas-incident channel has a bookmarked hangout link.
 Join this video call to communicate with the comms lead and talk through what you’re doing and what’s happening.